Our Trip To Taormina, Sicily

 The weather in the winter is moderate, typical of the southern Mediterranean

 with temperatures in the range of 10C to 18C and even warmer when the sun decides to come out from hiding.

 From our home base in Reggio Calabria it is easy to get to Taormina, a

-short ferry ride to Messina one of the major port of Sicily and then bus to
+short ferry ride to Messina one of the major ports of Sicily and then a bus to

 Taormina.
 The people only ferry, a hovercraft run by Ustica lines, departs

 directly from Reggio and arrives at the port of Messina about 20 minutes

 later.
 The price for the boat ride, one way, $3.50 euro each person.
 The

 bus terminal is a short walk from the port, Piazza Republica, just to the left

 of the port when looking towards the city.
 The bus route takes you through